LvovNikita/lvovnikita.github.io/source/_posts/Backend-Roadmap-2024.md

 * GitLens Tips | 11 Tips for Using GitLens in VS Code
 * GitLens Tutorial: How to Use GitLens in VS Code
 * TOP 6 GIT Extensions You Need In VS Code
-* Using Git with Visual Studio Code (Official Beginner Tutorial)
+* [X] Using Git with Visual Studio Code (Official Beginner Tutorial)

 ## GraphQL

+* GraphQL Course for Beginners
+* GraphQL Tutorial Beginner - Learn GraphQL in NodeJS / ExpressJS
+* Modern GraphQL Crash Course - 2022

 ## NodeRED

-* How to use MQTT in Node-Red: basics, examples, tip & tricks
 * Node-Red Tutorial – Common Nodes Explained!

 ## NPM, Verdaccio